 It means pharmacy staff can fill buprenorphine prescriptions using the prescribing authority's DEA number.
 The prescriber does not need the DATA 2000 waiver for pharmacists to dispense buprenorphine.
-The caveat is that the depending on the pharmacy, the dispensing software may still require the x-waiver information in order proceed.
+The caveat is that depending on the pharmacy, the dispensing software may still require the x-waiver information to proceed.

 Who is responsible for satisfying this new training requirement?

 All DEA-registered practitioners, with the exception of practitioners that are solely veterinarians.

 How will practitioners be asked to report satisfying this new training requirement?

 Beginning on June 27, 2023, practitioners will be required to check a box on their online DEA registration form—regardless of whether a registrant is completing their initial registration application or renewing their registration—affirming that they have completed

 What is the deadline for satisfying this new training requirement?

 The deadline for satisfying this new training requirement is the date of a prescriber’s next scheduled DEA registration submission—regardless of whether it is an initial registration or a renewal registration—on or after June 27, 2023.
 This one-time training requirement affirmation will not be a part of future registration renewals.